arlav/ArtToken/README.md

 **To Run the project:**

-1.Launch Ganache first- Add thfrom the Truffle-config.js from the project
+1.Launch Ganache first- Add  the Truffle-config.js from the project

-2.in a terminal navigqte to the /client directory and execute :$ npm run serve
+2.in a terminal navigate to the /client directory and execute :$ npm run serve

-3.in a second terminal launch IPFS daemon:$ ipfs daemon
+3.in a second terminal launch IPFS daemon:$ ipfs daemon or launch your IPFS desktop

 4.on a browser with metamask navigate to http://localhost:3000